How advances in genome sequencing paved the way to understand COVID-19 and its spread

 Nanopore sequencing uses the innate biological property of cellular membranes embedded with proteins that act as selective channels, facilitating the diffusion of molecules in and out of the cell.
 Current methods of nanopore sequencing use bespoke proteins that form very tiny holes, one billionth of a meter in diameter, in a biological membrane.
 Negatively charged, single stranded DNA or RNA chains are pulled through the pores down their electrical gradient.
 An electric current is able to flow through the membrane and across the pore.
 However, this is disrupted when the pore is blocked by the nucleotides of the RNA or DNA.
 The resultant change in current can be measured and matched to a specific nucleotide and thus the sequence can be determined.

-The first commercial sequencer using nanopore technology, developed by a group of British scientists in Oxford led by Hagan Bayley, came on to the market in 2012.
-Since then many more devices have appeared, providing much longer reads than previous high-throughput sequencers.
-A number of the new devices can process fragments potentially 50,000 nucleotides long (Marx).
+The first commercial sequencer using nanopore technology, developed by Oxford Nanopore Technology, a company based in Oxford, came on to the market in 2014.
+Since then many improvements have been made to the technology which has made it uniquely positioned to be used for sequencing the SARS-CoV-2 virus (Marx).
 Able to fit inside a person's pocket, nanopore sequencers are highly portable.
 By comparison older sequencers can be as large as a fridge.
 Relatively cheap to purchase, the new nanopore sequencers can be plugged into a laptop USB port, allowing for data to be sent immediately across the world for rapid analysis.
 This means that sequencing can be carried out just as easily in remote areas with limited laboratory facilities and no appropriately trained staff as in a well-equipped hospital with experts on hand.
-Nanopore sequencers recently proved invaluable, for example, for the real-time surveillance of the Ebola virus in parts of West Africa and for the Zika Virus in the hard to reach Amazon jungle (Yong; Deamer, Akeson, Branton; O'Carroll).
+Nanopore sequencers recently proved invaluable, for example, for the real-time surveillance of the Ebola virus in parts of West Africa and for the Zika virus in the hard-to reach Amazon jungle (Yong; Deamer, Akeson, Branton; O'Carroll).

 Diagram illustrating the process of nanopore sequencing.
 Credit: Daniel Power.